 - They need to be able to access this information and be it open, documented, and available with points of contact.

 - Keeping the user at the center of his initiatives, the user is our client and not our advertising agency.

 Privacy by Design in Design, Implementation and Execution

 Now, how does this translate into practice?
 From the designing stage, it is necessary to begin to integrate privacy into the service and to list the points to control.
 Each time a new feature is added, it must be ensured that this feature and the elements fulfill the requirements of the checklist.

 In execution, care must be taken to collect the only data that is needed.
 We must also ensure:

 - Checking the forms.
 At each data entry, data is created.
 If you add a new field, go back through the checklist step and ask your user for consent.

 - Deleting the collected data regularly.
-The data has a lifetime, once it is no longer used, remove it from the database.
+The data has a lifetime; once it is no longer relevant, remove it from the database.